stasys-hub/Collembola_AI/README.md

 12. Hypochthonius rufulus

-We provide a wrapper script, collembolAI.py, written in python to perform the inference workflow on ones dataset with only having to change a few lines of code.
+We provide a wrapper script, collembolAI.py, written in python to perform the inference workflow on ones dataset with only having to change a few lines of code - if at all.
 Furthermore this wrapper script simplifies the registration of custom datasets.
 Since we provide our own trained model you can retrain this model to extend it's classes and usability.

 Currently we expect the labeled image data to be labeled in COCO format as this immensely simplifies the registration process with Detectron2.
 For our own labeling workflow we used [labelImg](https://github.com/tzutalin/labelImg) with PascalVOC labels format.
 The conversion to COCO format can be done with [voc2coco](https://github.com/yukkyo/voc2coco), a version of the script is distributed in this project.

-We wrote the code on a machine running Ubuntu 20.04 LTS, but any Linux environment allowing you to run Pytorch with proprietary Nvidia drivers (tested with 450.102.04) and CUDA (tested with 11.0/1 & 10.2) should work.
+We wrote the code on a machine running Ubuntu 20.04 LTS/Arch, but any Linux environment allowing you to run Pytorch with proprietary Nvidia drivers (tested with 450.102.04) and CUDA (tested with 11.0/1/3 & 10.2 - we recommend 11.3 or 10.2 LTS) should work.
 MacOS and Windows could also work if you get Detectron running, but no guarantees on that.
 The VRAM you will need, will depend on the model you take from the [Model Zoo](https://github.com/facebookresearch/detectron2/blob/main/MODEL_ZOO.md).
 We were using the Faster R-CNN R50-FPN model on a RTX 2060 Super GPU without any hassles.

 ### Dependencies

-1. Python 3 (a few packages found in [requirements.txt](src/requirements.txt))
+1. Python 3 and few packages found in [environment.yaml](environment.yaml)
 2. Detectron 2 - since we use the Detectron2 API we have the same Dependecies.
 Please refer to their [Documentation](https://detectron2.readthedocs.io/tutorials/install.html#requirements).
 3. CUDA enabled Nvidia GPU -> checkout the [compatibility list ](https://detectron2.readthedocs.io/en/latest/tutorials/install.html#install-pre-built-detectron2-linux-only) of detectron and CUDA (We ran it on a RTX 2060 Super, Nvidia Titan X and V100)